oracle/python-cx_Oracle/doc/src/module.rst

     use when embedding Python in an application (like PowerBuilder) which has already made the connection.

-    The pool argument is expected to be a :ref:`session pool object <sesspool>` and the use of this argument is the equivalent of calling pool.acquire().
+    The pool parameter is expected to be a :ref:`session pool object <sesspool>` and the use of this parameter is the equivalent of calling :meth:`SessionPool.acquire()`.
+Parameters not
+    acecpted by that method are ignored.

-    The threaded argument is expected to be a boolean expression which indicates whether or not Oracle should wrap accesses to connections with a mutex.
+    The threaded parameter is expected to be a boolean expression which indicates whether or not Oracle should wrap accesses to connections with a mutex.
 Doing so in single threaded applications imposes a performance penalty of about 10-15% which is why the default is False.

-    The events argument is expected to be a boolean expression which indicates whether or not to initialize Oracle in events mode.
+    The events parameter is expected to be a boolean expression which indicates whether or not to initialize Oracle in events mode.
+This is required for continuous query notification and high availablity event notifications.

-    The cclass argument is expected to be a string and defines the connection class for database resident connection pooling (DRCP).
+    The cclass parameter is expected to be a string and defines the connection class for database resident connection pooling (DRCP).

-    The purity argument is expected to be one of :data:`~cx_Oracle.ATTR_PURITY_NEW`, :data:`~cx_Oracle.ATTR_PURITY_SELF`, or
+    The purity parameter is expected to be one of :data:`~cx_Oracle.ATTR_PURITY_NEW`, :data:`~cx_Oracle.ATTR_PURITY_SELF`, or
     :data:`~cx_Oracle.ATTR_PURITY_DEFAULT`.

-    The newpassword argument is expected to be a string if specified and sets the password for the logon during the connection process.
+    The newpassword parameter is expected to be a string if specified and sets the password for the logon during the connection process.

-    The encoding argument is expected to be a string if specified and sets the encoding to use for regular database strings.
+    The encoding parameter is expected to be a string if specified and sets the encoding to use for regular database strings.
 If not specified, the environment variable NLS_LANG is used.
 If the environment variable NLS_LANG is not set, ASCII is used.

-    The nencoding argument is expected to be a string if specified and sets the encoding to use for national character set database strings.
+    The nencoding parameter is expected to be a string if specified and sets the encoding to use for national character set database strings.
 If not specified, the environment variable NLS_NCHAR is used.
 If the environment variable NLS_NCHAR is not used, the environment variable NLS_LANG is used instead, and if the environment variable NLS_LANG is not set, ASCII is used.

-    The edition argument is expected to be a string if specified and sets the edition to use for the session.
+    The edition parameter is expected to be a string if specified and sets the edition to use for the session.
 It is only relevant if both the client and the server are at least Oracle Database 11.2.

-    The appcontext argument is expected to be a list of 3-tuples, if specified, and sets the application context for the connection.
+    The appcontext parameter is expected to be a list of 3-tuples, if specified, and sets the application context for the connection.
 Application context is available in the database by using the sys_context() PL/SQL method and can be used within a logon trigger as well as any other PL/SQL procedures.
     Each entry in the list is expected to contain three strings: the namespace, the name and the value.

-    The tag argument, if specified, is expected to be a string and will limit the sessions that can be returned from a session pool unless the matchanytag argument is set to True.
+    The tag parameter, if specified, is expected to be a string and will limit the sessions that can be returned from a session pool unless the matchanytag parameter is set to True.
 In that case sessions with the specified tag will be preferred over others, but if no such sessions are available a session with a different tag may be returned instead.
 In any case, untagged sessions will always be returned if no sessions with the specified tag are available.
 Sessions are tagged when they are :meth:`released <SessionPool.release>` back to the pool.

-    The shardingkey and supershardingkey arguments, if specified, are expected to be a sequence of values which will be used to identify the database shard to connect to.
+    The shardingkey and supershardingkey parameters, if specified, are expected to be a sequence of values which will be used to identify the database shard to connect to.
 Currently only strings are supported for the key values.